 _sip._udp.inside-out.xyz.
 86400 IN SRV 1 5 5060 sip2.inside-out.xyz.

-How High Availability and SRV DNS Records work together?
+How do High Availability and SRV DNS Records work together?

-As the decision to do the failover is from the client end, there is not defined criteria when to do it.
+Because the decision to do the failover is at the client's end, there are no defined criteria for when to do it.
 Usually, the failover takes place when there is no answer from the TCP/UDP connection.
-Specifically speaking about the VoIP, most SIP endpoints do the failover properly.
-When the first client stops responding the SIP ACK's, the endpoints jump to the next.
+Specifically speaking about VoIP, most SIP endpoints do the failover properly.
+When the first client stops responding to the SIP ACKs, the endpoints jump to the next.

-But High Availability handled by pure SRV DNS Records are not the solution in some cases.
+High Availability handled by pure SRV DNS Records is not the solution in some cases.

 Where the SRV DNS Records from a Static DNS server are not enough?

-These DNS records are static, dumb by definition.
+These DNS records are static, and dumb by definition.
 This means the priorities will never change and the first server in the queue will always be hit before trying others.
 Usually, this is enough for many cases but it is not in others.
 The first situation that comes to my mind is server overload, the first server in the queue will always get the load.
-The second situation is in big countries such as U.S.A., Rusia, Canada, Brasil, even Mexico.
+The second situation is in big countries such as the U.S.A., Russia, Canada, Brazil, and even Mexico.

 For example: